ibm-cloud-docs/databases-for-mongodb/ts-best-practices.md

 # Best practices for performance
 {: #best-practices}

-Use this information to apply best practices.
+Use this information to apply best practices to your {{site.data.keyword.databases-for-mongodb}} deployment running on {{site.data.keyword.cloud_notm}}.

 ## Performance troubleshooting flowchart
 {: #flowchart}

-Use the flowchart to determine how to troubleshoot performance.
+Use the flowchart to determine how to troubleshoot performance and steps to take next.

 ```sh
 ┌─────────────────────────────────┐